Boat Maintenance Tips For Winter

 Inspect Fuel System

-Regardless of the engine type anyone can use an eye test on an engines fuel system.
+Regardless of the motor type anyone can use an eye test on an engines fuel system.
 First, look for obvious signs of corrosion and leaks around the fuel system hoses.
 Doing this is particularly necessary for gasoline engines.

 Some cheap fuel tank vent fittings use inferior materials, which promote early corrosion and failure.
 So pay close attention to the vent fittings as well as the actual hose and clamps.
 For any fittings that look blistered or deteriorated it’s best to replace them.
 The same goes for hoses with bulges or soft spots.